Toy (English band): History

 They announced the release of their second album, Join the Dots on 14 October 2013.
 It was released on 9 December in Europe and the UK, and the 17th in the USA.

-2014 the band toured Europe in a nine-week trip including a lot of places outside the usual tour scheme like Ljubljana and Bratislava.
-End of April they played their biggest show in the UK so far, the Shepherd's Bush Empire.
+In 2014, the band toured Europe in a nine-week trip including a lot of places outside the usual tour scheme like Ljubljana and Bratislava.
+At the end of April, they played their biggest show in the UK so far, the Shepherd's Bush Empire.
 During the summer of 2014 the band played a number of European festivals.
 The following year, the band continued to perform live sporadically while they continued work on their third record.
 At the end of August 2015 the band were part of a collaboration with Natasha Khan of Bat for Lashes and producer Dan Carey entitled Sexwitch.
 It consists of a six-track cover album that was recorded in day by Carey and set for release on 25 September.

 Alejandra Diez announced her departure from the band via their official Facebook page on 23 September 2015, stating personal reasons.
 Max Oscarnold of The Proper Ornaments (who have previously supported the band on tour) has since joined the band.

-In August 2016 the band announced their third album and made the song "Fast Silver" available on streaming services.
+In August 2016, the band announced their third album and made the song "Fast Silver" available on streaming services.
 It was followed by the song "I'm Still Believing" supported by a video directed by Bunny Kinney in September.
 The band's third album Clear Shot appeared on 28 October 2016 and was produced by David Wrench.
 The Guardian called the album "another fine effort from a band who are gradually building up an absorbing catalogue".
 The LP release included the EP "Spellbound", was followed by a tour in support in November through to December.

 The band left Heavenly Records in 2018.